jcplaboratory/go/README.md

 # J.C.P Laboratory GO

-GO is a private URL shortener based on Kutt,
+GO is a private URL shortener based on Kutt.

 *Contributions and bug reports are welcome.*